 The mini-module performance was tested with the Meyer Burger 'Pasan Spot^{LIGHT} cell tester.
 In Fig. 2a and 2b respectively, the fill factor (FF) and the power output (Pmax) of a five-shingle single-cell module are shown.
 Only the mini-modules, which were printed on the Applied Materials' tool, are shown in Fig. 2.
 For ECA-A, the amount of adhesive on one cell, was varied from 18% to 100% relative weight/cell and for ECA-B, the amounts of adhesive on one cell, was varied from 8% to 50 relative weight/cell.
 Varying the applied amounts on the cells was facilitated via specially designed screens with 3, 6, 9, or 12 pads or a full line design.
-To determine the amount of material applied the cells were measured before and after application of the adhesive.
-The weighing error on the amount of material applied is below 3%.
-The highest amount (100%-value) of ECA-A applied on one cell is used to calculate the relative weight/cell for both ECA-A and ECA-B.

 FF and Pmax increase upon higher volumes for both ECA's.
-Power output increases with 2% per cell-module from 8% to 50% relative weight/cell for ECA-B. This indicates that a strong reduction of the ECA deposit is possible without significantly affecting the electrical performance of the module and ECA-B, in particular, allows extremely low deposits with only a small effect on power output of the mini-module.
+Power output increases with 2% per cell from 8% to 50% relative weight/cell for ECA-B. This indicates that a strong reduction of the ECA deposit is possible without significantly affecting the electrical performance of the module.
+ECA-B, in particular, allows extremely low deposits with only a small effect on power output of the mini-module.